Endo-HDR/Endo-HDR/README.md

 -------------------------------------------
-**Note:** The codebase is currently being organized and will be released soon.
+**Note:** The code is still being organized and will be released publicly soon.

 ## Environment
 Please follow the [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) and [4DGS](https://github.com/hustvl/4DGaussians) to install the relative packages.